 Nayar, Stephan and Higgins win school board vote

-The team of Malini Nayar, Paul Stephan and Meredith Higgins has been elected to the Maplewood Board of Education.
+The team of Malini Nayar, Paul Stephan and Meredith Higgins has been elected to the South Orange and Maplewood Board of Education.

 The trio won the three seats that were up for election, defeating Ashley Ludovicy-Donahue, Ashwat Rishi and Daniel Caplan.